What does it take to transition to a Head of Product position after serving years in the trenches as a Product Manager?

-Product Gym: You first became a Product Manager at Yext and then you became Senior Manager of Product Management.
+Product Gym: You first became a Product Manager at Yext and then you became Senior Manager.
 What was the difference in responsibilities?

-Benjamin Berry: The company had grown a lot and hadn’t grown the Product team in size at the same scale, so there was a big effort to grow the members of the Product team and then to add some leveling.
+Benjamin: The company had grown a lot and hadn’t grown the Product team in size at the same scale, so there was a big effort to grow the members of the Product team to add some leveling.
 Before that, all 5 or 6 of us had the same title.

 Then, we brought in some new blood from within and outside of the company.
 We brought in people as Associate Product Managers, allowing myself and a couple of colleagues to become Senior Managers.
-This gave us the power to directly manage a couple Associate Product Managers each.
+This gave us the power to directly manage the Associate Product Managers.
 Our broader responsibility didn’t necessarily change, as we still owned the same areas of the product, but because we had more people we could leverage more consistently and more directly, I would say that we were able to take a more cross-sectional look at what was happening with the product from sales to marketing.

-Product Gym: What were some of the challenges going into Senior Manager of Product Management?
+Product Gym: What were some of the challenges being promoted as a Senior Manager of Product Management?

-Benjamin Berry: The most obvious challenge would be going from being an individual contributor to a people manager.
+Benjamin: The most obvious challenge would be going from being an individual contributor to a people manager.
 Fortunately for me, I had managed before in engineering and it was something I really missed.
-If you started your career in product and hadn’t managed before, this is the part I would focus on.
+If you started your career in product and hadn’t managed people before, this is the part I would focus on.

 When you are the senior manager or a director, you might have 5-6 people at different levels of the chain who care about Product.
 The product design aspect of product management will take care of itself.
 You’re already doing well at that if you’ve been promoted.
-It’s the product marketing, and I mean that in a very narrow sense.
-It’s selling the vision of the product to internal stakeholders that become a challenge.
+It’s the product marketing that is the challenge, and I mean that in a very narrow sense.
+It’s selling the vision of the product to internal stakeholders that becomes a challenge.
 How responsible are you for product vision and how do you stay aligned with so many senior stakeholders?